-The 2020 mark-recapture program took place in Carpenter Reservoir from June 22 to July 10 during reservoir filling (Table 3.2).
-Of the 171 Bull Trout captured via angling and boat electroshocking, 27 (15.8%) were recaptured from previous marking periods (Table 3.2).
-Relative effort for angling and electroshocking remained similar amongst the five monitoring years.
-In 2020, 109.5 hours were spent angling, and 5.0 hours were spent electroshocking.
-A total of 133 Bull Trout were captured during angling, while 68 were captured during electrofishing.
-CPUE was relatively consistent for each capture method across sampling years, with electrofishing CPUE consistently higher (yet more variable) than angling (Figure 3.9).
-During mark-recapture sampling, we also caught Mountain Whitefish (n = 422), Rainbow Trout (n = 59), and kokanee (n = 1), primarily during electroshocking.
+The 2021 mark-recapture program took place in Carpenter Reservoir from June 14 to June 29 during reservoir filling (Table 3.2).
+Of the 104 Bull Trout captured via angling and boat electroshocking, 18 (17.3%) were recaptured from previous marking periods (Table 3.2).
+Relative effort for electroshocking remained similar amongst the five monitoring years, but angling effort was lower in 2021 due to an anomalous heat wave that caused challenging conditions and flooding within the watershed.
+In 2021, 65.1 hours were spent angling, and 4.8 hours were spent electroshocking.
+A total of 60 Bull Trout were captured during angling, while 47 were captured during electrofishing.
+CPUE was relatively consistent for each capture method across sampling years, with electrofishing CPUE consistently higher (yet more variable) than angling (Figure 3.10).
+During mark-recapture sampling, we also caught Mountain Whitefish (n = 376), Rainbow Trout (n = 160), and kokanee (n = 8), primarily during electroshocking.
+Rainbow Trout captures in 2021 were more than 2x higher than any previous year (160 in 2021 vs 68 in 2017), with Rainbow Trout being captured during both angling and tributary electrofishing.
 We did not quantitatively test for differences in electroshocking CPUE amongst years or locations due to the spatial and temporal variability of turbidity in Carpenter Reservoir.

-All Bull Trout were sampled for length and weight, and we compared fork length and condition amongst years.
-The mean fork length of Bull Trout captured during the 2020 mark-recapture program was 419.8 mm (SD 69.5 mm; Table 3.3).
-Average fork length for Bull Trout captured during the mark-recapture program differed from 2015 to 2020 (ANOVA p-value <0.001, F = 21.05; Figure 3.10), and a Tukey's test indicated that mean fork lengths in 2018 through 2020 were statistically similar, and higher than in 2015 through 2017 ($\alpha = 0.05$).
+All Bull Trout were sampled for length and weight, and we compared fork length and condition among years.
+The mean fork length of Bull Trout captured during the 2021 mark-recapture program was 402.6 mm (SD 77.6 mm; Table 3.3).
+Average fork length for Bull Trout captured during the mark-recapture program differed from 2015 to 2021 (ANOVA p-value <0.001, F = 17.64; Figure 3.11), and a Tukey's test indicated that mean fork lengths in 2018 through 2020 were statistically similar, and higher than in 2015 through 2017 (α = 0.05).
+Fork lengths in 2021 were more variable, and were statistically similar to virtually all years of the mark recapture program (fork lengths were greater in 2021 relative to 2015).